Godwinns: The Godwinns (1996–1998)

 Canterbury had joined the WWF in late 1994 and been repackaged with a “Hog Farmer” gimmick and renamed “Henry O. Godwinn”.
 Canterbury first worked as a heel with the Million Dollar Corporation under Ted DiBiase’s management and then later as a face after being kicked out of the stable.

 In the early parts of 1996, Dennis Knight was signed with the WWF and became “Phineas I. Godwinn”, originally billed as Henry's cousin, but later changed to Henry's brother.
 The team was managed by Hillbilly Jim and actually made their debut shortly before the tournament began to crown new tag team champions after Billy Gunn suffered a neck injury.
 The Godwinns made it all the way to the finals at WrestleMania XII where they lost to the Bodydonnas.
 The Godwinns feuded with the Bodydonnas for the next couple of months, not just over the tag team titles but because Phineas had become infatuated with the Bodydonnas' manager Sunny, something which initially worked against the Godwinns.

 The Godwinns finally got their revenge on the Bodydonnas by winning the tag team titles from them in May 1996.
 Sunny also joined with them at this point, although she specifically joined to use Phineas and remain near the tag team gold.
-At In Your House 8: Beware of Dog, the Godwinns lost the titles to the Smokin' Gunns, and Sunny moved on as she paired up with Billy Gunn and kept close to the tag team titles.
+At In Your House 8: Beware of Dog, the Godwinns lost the titles to the Smoking Gunns, and Sunny moved on as she paired up with Billy Gunn and kept close to the tag team titles.
 The Godwinns would feud with the Gunns over the summer but would not regain the titles.
 For the rest of 1996, the Godwinns would remain a solid mid-card team.